Submission

 Submission attributes¶

-Here is the list of Submission
+Here is the list of Submission's main attributes:

 - entity_id: The identifier of the entity that was submitted.